 Looks like the cold hearted Commissioner Miura was almost relieved that Nozomi was safe (3:19).
 Or maybe I’m a victim of wishful thinking!
 In any event, I have to admit that I’m glad that Asuka and Kurumi were able to rescue Nozomi.
 The show cam be brutally dark, which is perfect for its message and themes, but even in that context, I need a little hope to keep from getting too depressed.

 Even if that “little hope” is just setting us up for the next emotional gut-punch!

 Quite a contrast to the little girl hopefully grasping a toy magical wand, isn’t it?
 Capture from the Crunchyroll stream.

 What do you think of what this show is doing for Magical Girl lore?
 In my review of episode 4, Iizuka admitted that Magical Girls were more or less forces of nature that humans couldn’t control.
 This episode added an additional concept when Iizuka said that “The most effective way to deal with a Magical Girl… it’s simply to send another Magical Girl at them” (14:44).
 Which he said an instant before Asuka showed up and hacked off some of Abigale’s fingers.
 Apparently, he was on to something!

 Both of these ideas have an implication for our hero Asuka.
-She can't be forced to do anything, but at the same time, she -- and the other remaining legal Magical Girls -- are all that stands between humans and Magical Girls like Abigale -- if. that is, they decide to.
+She can’t be forced to do anything, but at the same time, she — and the other remaining legal Magical Girls — are all that stands between humans and Magical Girls like Abigale — if, that is, they that’s their role.
 Not even M Squad and their weapons could prevail in the long term against the Queen or others like her.
 Only Asuka, Kurumi, or other Magical Girls can do that.